Structural business statistics overview

 The contribution of SMEs to total value added within the EU-28’s non-financial business economy was lower than their contribution to total employment, resulting in a lower level of apparent labour productivity.
 This pattern was particularly prevalent in 2014 among activities such as manufacturing or information and communication services.
 However, it was also observed across most other activities, the exceptions were: administrative and support service activities; and electricity, gas, steam and air conditioning.
 As a result, large enterprises tended to record higher apparent labour productivity ratios than SMEs.

 In general, foreign-controlled enterprises are few in number, but have a significant economic impact due to their larger than average size.
 Foreign-controlled enterprises generated substantial shares of value added in the non-financial business economy in many EU Member States — see Figure 7.
-The highest percentage contributions of foreign-controlled enterprises to non-financial business economy value added in 2013 were registered in Ireland and Hungary (in excess of 50 %), while shares in excess of 40 % were also recorded for Estonia, the Czech Republic, Luxembourg and Romania.
-Employment shares of foreign-controlled enterprises were generally lower than their value added shares, but nevertheless exceeded one quarter in Romania, Hungary, Poland and the Czech Republic, reaching approximately two fifths in Estonia and Luxembourg.
+The highest percentage contributions of foreign-controlled enterprises to non-financial business economy value added in 2014 were registered in Ireland and Hungary (in excess of 50 %), while shares in excess of 40 % were also recorded for Estonia, the Czech Republic, Slovakia, Romania and Luxembourg.
+Employment shares of foreign-controlled enterprises were generally lower than their value added shares, but nevertheless exceeded one quarter in Ireland, Slovakia, Hungary, the Czech Republic, Romania and Poland, reaching almost two fifths in Estonia (38.4 %) and Luxembourg (39.4 %).

 Business demography statistics are presented in Table 4, which shows enterprise birth and enterprise death rates as well as the average size of newly born enterprises in terms of their employment.
 There are significant changes in the stock of enterprises within the business economy from one year to the next, reflecting the level of competition, entrepreneurial spirit and the business environment.
 Among the countries providing data to Eurostat, enterprise birth rates in 2014 ranged among the EU Member States from 4.4 % in Belgium to 19.8 % in Slovakia and 24.5 % in Lithuania.
 Since most new enterprises are small, the share of newly born enterprises among the whole business enterprise population is much higher than the corresponding proportion of the workforce accounted for by these enterprises.
 The average employment size of newly born enterprises in 2014 ranged from 0.8 persons in the Netherlands to more than two persons in Croatia and Romania, peaking at an average of 2.4 persons in the United Kingdom.
 In 2013, enterprise death rates were particularly low in Belgium (3.5 %), ranging elsewhere between 5.0 % and 15.0 %, with Portugal (16.1 %) and Lithuania (18.1 %) above this range.